botswin/BotCloud/DISCLAIMER.md

 ## Intended Audience

-BotCloud exists for teams who already have written approval to run automation or security research.
+BotCloud exists for teams who already have written approval to run privacy, fingerprinting, or security research.
 By using the service or this repository, you confirm that you are working on systems you own or that you have explicit permission to test, and that you understand the legal and contractual obligations tied to that work.

 ## Permitted Use

 BotCloud may be used for:

-- Internal automation workflows vetted by your compliance or security team
+- Internal privacy or automation workflows vetted by your compliance or security team
 - Browser compatibility testing and performance benchmarking
-- Security research and defensive testing in controlled environments
+- Security research, fingerprint resilience testing, and defensive validation in controlled environments
 - Authorized penetration testing engagements with written approval
 - Academic or educational projects that adhere to institutional policies